 A guide to the application process and supporting documentation is available here.

-What if I’m applying for a visa from China, India, Nigeria, Russia, United Arab Emirates or the United Kingdom?
+What if I’m applying for a visa from China, India, Nigeria, Russia, or United Arab Emirates?

 Check your local Irish Embassy website for details of further documentation which may be required.